-When temperature control is thrown off because of sweating or feeling hot and stuffy, the brain can jolt itself out of a sleep cycle, rousing a sleeper to get up almost immediately.
+When temperature control is thrown off because of sweating or feeling hot and stuffy, the brain can jolt itself out of a sleep cycle, rousing a person to get up almost immediately.

 Your Brain And Stages Of Sleep Revealed

 During sleep, your brain will cycle between non-REM sleep and REM sleep.
 It takes up to 90 minutes for the brain to first experience the first stage of REM sleep, after you have fallen fully asleep.
-Before you slip into REM sleep, people experience three different stages of non-REM sleep which transition a sleeper from a state of wakefulness, light sleep, and then deep sleep.
+Before you slip into REM stage, people experience three different stages of non-REM which transition a person from a state of wakefulness, light sleep, and then deep sleep.
 The third stage of non-REM sleep is when you are in a state of deep sleep, which is needed to feel refreshed once you awaken.

-Most sleepers will spend a lot of time in a light sleep stage, so a change in temperature that is drastic can easily distract and awaken a sleeper.
+Most people will spend a lot of time in a light sleep stage, so a change in temperature that is drastic can easily distract and awaken a sleeper.

 Ways to Decrease Anxiety and Stress Before Going to Sleep